 Often, through aging, the spinal canal narrows due to discs in the back eroding and collapsing, causing the nerves to push together.
 Spinal decompression works by removing bone, disc and ligament in order to release the pressure on the nerves by making more space.

-The decompression surgery is carried out using a combination of three main techniques, depending on the situation:
+Spinal decompression surgery is carried out using a combination of three main techniques, depending on the situation:

-- A laminectomy may be used, which involves a section of vertebrae in the spine being removed to release pressure on the nerves
+- A laminectomy may be used, which involves a section of vertebrae in the spine being removed to release pressure on the nerves.

-- Damaged discs may also be removed, called a discectomy
+- Damaged discs may also be removed, called a discectomy.

-Spinal fusion may also be required, where vertebrae are fused together in order to prevent a worsening of the condition.
+- Spinal fusion may also be required, where vertebrae are fused together in order to prevent a worsening of the condition.

 The state of the condition before the operation and how much surgery was involved will determine the recovery period, although typically you may leave hospital from anywhere from two to four days.
 After leaving hospital, you will need to rest, and should avoid strenuous activity and possibly work for up to six weeks.